• Home

 John's expertise in dark skies ranges widely:

 • Conservation.
-He has a deep knowledge of conservation practices gained from managing the IDA International Dark Sky Places Program.
+He has a deep knowledge of conservation practices gained from managing the International Dark Sky Places Program.
 During his five-year tenure in the role, program output increased by over 400%.
 He worked actively with land management agencies such as the U.S. National Park Service and UK National Parks to establish dark-sky conservation best practices and support the nascent community of dark-sky conservation professionals.

 • Policy.
 His background in outdoor lighting public policy runs similarly deep.
 He has advised officials on levels ranging from municipalities to central/national governments and federations such as the European Union, testified before various councils, and written both model policies and enacted language.